AIML-research/AIML-research.github.io/_pages/home.md

 - Responsible AI, in particular fairness-aware machine learning and explainable AI.
 - Generative AI, that is using machines to generate new data and solutions.

-The group is established in August 2022 and is part of the [Department of Computer Science](https://www.unibw.de/inf) at the [Bundeswehr University Munich (UniBw-M)](https://www.unibw.de/) and the [Research Institute CODE for cybersecurity and smart data](https://www.unibw.de/code).
+The group is established in August 2022 and is part of the [Research Institute CODE for cybersecurity and smart data](https://www.unibw.de/code) and the [Department of Computer Science](https://www.unibw.de/inf) at the [Bundeswehr University Munich (UniBw-M)](https://www.unibw.de/).
 Members of the group will be still located at the [Freie Universität Berlin](https://www.fu-berlin.de/en/) and [Leibniz Universität Hannover](https://www.uni-hannover.de/en/)/[L3S Research Center](https://www.l3s.de/en).

 <!-- [Institute of Computer Science](https://www.mi.fu-berlin.de/en/inf/index.html), [Department of Mathematics and Informatics](https://www.mi.fu-berlin.de/en/index.html) of [Freie Universität Berlin](https://www.fu-berlin.de/en/).